vgmtrans/vgmtrans/src/value/formats/SculptSoftSnes/DriverNotes.md

 units, so it can produce a pitch-dependent detune.
 In most later variants, $f7 writes a separate offset whose low result is discarded: attacks ignore it and ties retain only its effect on the high byte.
 The Jungle Book and Super Copa instead write the phrase-transposition field and apply its full value.
-Detection uses the handlers' storage addresses to distinguish those behaviors.

 The later envelope player ignores header byte 6: pitch points are words, and GAIN, pan, and sample points are bytes.
 Byte values interpolate internally with